adisarid/intro_statistics_R_TAU_Workshop/README.md

       * Hypothesis testing:
          * Confidence intervals, unpaird tests, paird tests.
 Student's t-test, z test, a-parameteric tests.
          * Goodness of fit (Chi-square, Kolmogorov-Smirnov).
-         * The problem with p-value and significance testing in the age of big data.
-False discovery rate (FDR).
-         * Analysis of Variance (One-way and Two-way ANOVA).
          * Linear regression.
          * Correlation.
    * Communicating your results (`rmarkdown`).